+Research continues to be conducted on adaptations of DBT, and on using DBT for other disorders

+(see handout)

-- Research continues to be conducted on adaptations of DBT, and on using DBT for other disorders (see handout) Biosocial Theory of BPD Clients with BPD have pervasive emotional dysregulation.
-This is the result of two main factors: 1.
-A biological predisposition to emotional vulnerability: • A person who is emotionally vulnerable has a baseline of higher than average emotional pain; reacts emotionally to things others wouldn't typically react to; has more severe emotional responses than what is warranted; and takes longer to return to baseline.
-BioSocial Theory: Emotional Vulnerability Biological factors implicated in emotional vulnerability: 1.
-Genetics: work done by E. Aron has pointed to the possibility that approximately 30% of individuals are born "highly sensitive", physically & emotionally 2.
-Trauma: severe emotional or physical trauma causes changes in the brain to make it more vulnerable to intense feeling states (e.g. attachment).
+Biosocial Theory of BPD

+Clients with BPD have pervasive emotional dysregulation.
+This is the result of two main factors:

+A biological predisposition to emotional vulnerability:

+A person who is emotionally vulnerable has a baseline of higher than average emotional pain; reacts emotionally to things others wouldn't typically react to; has more severe emotional responses than what is warranted; and takes longer to return to baseline.

+BioSocial Theory: Emotional Vulnerability

+Biological factors implicated in emotional vulnerability:

+- Genetics: work done by E. Aron has pointed to the possibility that approximately 30% of individuals are born "highly sensitive", physically & emotionally - Trauma: severe emotional or physical trauma causes changes in the brain to make it more vulnerable to intense feeling states (e.g. attachment).
-1

-BioSocial Theory:

-• -

-Emotional Vulnerability
+BioSocial Theory: Emotional Vulnerability

-Biological factors implicated in emotional vulnerability (continued):

-Mental illness: Psychiatric disorders, especially when not well

-controlled by medications, lead to further emotional suffering.
+Biological factors implicated in emotional vulnerability (continued):3.
+Mental illness: Psychiatric disorders, especially when not well controlled by medications, lead to further emotional suffering.

-BioSocial Theory:

-The Invalidating Environment

-The second factor contributing to emotion dysregulation is a

-Pervasively Invalidating Environment: the tendency to deny or respond

-unpredictably and inappropriately to the individual's private experiences (e.g. the child expresses an emotion and is judged or punished for this; is

-told that their experience is incorrect; the experience is minimized or

-ignored; and so on).
+2. The second factor contributing to emotion dysregulation is a Pervasively Invalidating Environment: the tendency to deny or respond unpredictably and inappropriately to the individual's private experiences (e.g. the child expresses an emotion and is judged or punished for this; is told that their experience is incorrect; the experience is minimized or ignored; and so on).

--

--

-]

-BioSocial Theory:

-The Invalidating Environment

-The invalidating Environment

 Examples of an invalidating environment include:

-The Abusive Home: physical, emotional, sexual or verbal abuse or neglect is the epitome of the
+The Abusive Home: physical, emotional, sexual or verbal abuse or neglect is the epitome of the invalidating environment

-invalidating environment

-The Door Eit; a gi the creative shild in a family of

-The Poor Fit: e.g. the creative child in a family of "rational-thinkers"; the emotionally sensitive child in a

-family without this sensitivity
+The Poor Fit: e.g. the creative child in a family of "rational-thinkers"; the emotionally sensitive child in a family without this sensitivity

-initing without this sensitivity